threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 Confirmations with links to your `minio` master and slave instances.
 Open both in new tabs.
 ![031](./img/031.jpeg)
 #### Checkpoint
 You should already have a fully working minio solution now.
-You can start creating buckets and uploading files to your `Master` instance.
+You could start creating buckets and uploading files to your `Master` instance.
 Changes to Master instance will auto reflect to the slave instance.
-The slave instance can be used to download files only.
+The slave instance could be used to download files only.

 ### Installing Monitoring (optional)
 Next we going to install a monitoring solution for the nodes.
-This includes a generic `prometheus` setup where you can customize to monitor this solution (and may be other solutions that you install on the same network in the future)
+This includes a generic `prometheus` setup where you could customize to monitor this solution (and may be other solutions that you install on the same network in the future)

-In you `control panel` please select `Solutions > Generic flist`.
+In you `control panel` please select `Solutions > Generic Flist`.
 Press `Next` to start
 ![032](./img/032.jpeg)

 Select same network where your minio solution is deployed
 ![033](./img/033.jpeg)

-Give it a name you can just call it `prometheus`.
+Give it a name you could just call it `prometheus`.
 ![034](./img/034.jpeg)

-Use this flist for your deployment `https://hub.grid.tf/tf-official-apps/prometheus:latest.flist`. and press next
+Use this Flist for your deployment `https://hub.grid.tf/tf-official-apps/prometheus:latest.Flist`. and press next
 ![035](./img/035.jpeg)

 Choose HDD storage again, and accept other default values.